UH 60 Black Hawk

 From Hewler (Erbil) to Slemani (As-Suleymaniyah), again, there are two routes.
 The direct taxis pass through the outskirts of Kirkuk, another city you don't really want to find yourself in at the moment.
 You pass through a checkpoint manned by US soldiers in full body armour, but they were happy for me to proceed, so I guess it is safe enough.
 You stick to the ring road, well away from the city centre, and re-enter Kurdish Iraq after about 15 minutes, but even so it was still an unsettling ride.
 The alternative route is through the mountains, to the town of Koya, where you change taxis...it's a stunning route, passing the resort of Dukan and crossing a high mountain pass, but it takes longer and you may have to wait some time in Koya for onward transport.

 The main point of entry for tourists will probably be the Ibrahim Khalil crossing between Turkey and Iraqi Kurdistan.
-Crossing into Iraq is relatively easy; you need to get yourself to either Cizre or Silopi (regular buses from Diyarbakir and Mardin), then take a shared taxi to the border.
+Crossing into Iraq is relatively easy; you need to get yourself to either Cizre or Silopi (regular buses from Diyarbakir and Mardin, or flights to Şırnak Airport connect with a Turkish Airlines shuttle to Cizre and Silopi), then take a shared taxi or minibus to the border.
 Silopi is closest to the border, although I have heard things about a taxi mafia operating there...I took a taxi from Cizre with two other Iraq-bound passengers I met on the bus, and it worked out at 20TL per person.

-The drivers cross the border twice a day, so know the system well and guide you through it.
+The drivers cross the border many times a week, so know the system well and guide you through it.
 The Turkish side is simple...pass the officials your passport when asked, and don't mention anything to do with Kurdistan...you're going to Iraq, not Kurdistan.
 After a few minutes, you'll pass into no-man's land and cross the Habur river.

 A huge Kurdish flag flutters over the plush passport control lounge.
 Your driver will take your passports and hand them in to the first booth, and you'll be told to take a seat until your name is called out.
 Free tea is brought round on silver trays, help yourself to sugar from the crystal sugar bowls on the marble tables, and relax on the comfy sofas while watching the news on a flatscreen telly...welcome to Kurdistan!